Mangeshuwagh/Mangeshuwagh/README.md

-- 👋 Hi, I’m @Mangeshuwagh
+- 👋 Hi, I’m Mangesh Wagh
-- 👀 I’m interested in Qality Assurance
+- 👀 I’m interested in Java Developer and QA
 - 🌱 I’m currently learning ...
-Manual testing & Java
+Java FullStack Dev & FrontEnd
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...